What to do when somebody dies

 What to do when someone dies?

 If the death occurs at home, you should first contact the deceased’s GP.
 The GP’s surgery will discuss with you whether it is necessary for a doctor to attend at the place of death to see the body.
 You may then contact the funeral director who will make arrangements to attend at the place of death so that the deceased may be removed to our Chapel of Rest.
-If a doctor attends, he or she may well leave the Medical Certificate of cause of death with you.
-If not you should contact the doctor’s surgery to find out when it will be available for you to collect.
+If the death has occurred outside of surgery hours, contact the out of hours service on 111.
+An appropriately qualified healthcare professional needs to verify the death.
+A doctor also needs to certify the death by completing a medical certificate of cause of death.

 This ‘Death Certificate’ is necessary for you to comply with the legal obligation to register the death with the local Registrar of Births, Deaths and Marriages.